CodecoolGlobal/diligent-academy-cicd-recipes/README.md

 The tests are written in [Jest](https://jestjs.io/docs/getting-started).

-Also the [Testing Library](https://testing-library.com/docs/dom-testing-library/intro) is used to access the DOM.
+Also the [Testing Library](https://testing-library.com/docs/dom-testing-library/intro) is used to test the DOM.

 ## Tasks